If you're Aboriginal, certain legal issues get specific consideration in family court:

-The new law applies even if only one of you is a status Indian or a First Nation member.
-For example, if your partner is a First Nation member and you're not, you may still be able to stay in the family home.
+The law applies even if only one of you is a First Nation member or a status Indian.
+For example, if your partner is a First Nation member and you're not, you might still be able to stay in the family home.

 Who can sell the interest in the home?

 You or your partner can't sell any interest in the home without the other person's consent (agreement).
 For more information, see Your home on reserve.

 Legal Aid BC family advice services — Family duty counsel and family advice lawyers who help people with family law issues and child protection matters

 Indigenous Community Legal Workers — Give legal information and limited advice services